Sports in the United States

 Sports in the United States are a significant aspect of the nation's culture.
-Historically, the most popular sport has been baseball.
-In recent decades, American football became the most popular spectator sport, based on broadcast viewership audience.
-Basketball has grown into the mainstream American sports scene, since the 1980s, as did ice hockey, towards the end of the 20th century.
-Major League Baseball (MLB), the National Basketball Association (NBA), the National Football League (NFL), and the National Hockey League (NHL) comprise the "Big Four" of the sport industry.
+Historically, the most popular sport has been baseball; however, since the mid-20th century American football has slowly become the most popular spectator sport.
+Additionally, basketball and ice hockey saw a significant growth during this period due to the advent of television.
+As such, the sanctioning bodies of these sports (MLB, NFL, NBA, and NHL) comprise what broadcasters refer to as the "Big Four" of the sport industry.
+These sports, with the addition of soccer, are the most popular sports played at the youth level.

-In the first half of the 20th century, boxing and collegiate football were among the most popular sports after baseball.
-Soccer has emerged as the fourth most popular sport in the 21st century, surpassing ice hockey.
+In the first half of the 20th century boxing, collegiate rowing, and collegiate football were among the most popular sports after baseball.
+Soccer has emerged as the fourth-most-popular sport in the 21st century, surpassing ice hockey.
 Roughly 27% of United States-based sports fans show an interest in soccer, compared to a global average of 40%.
 By contrast, American football is the most popular sport in the United States with 52%.
 Basketball with 43% and baseball with 37% are further behind.
 Approximately 17% of the people in the United States follow ice hockey.

 Golf, tennis, and collegiate basketball are other spectator sports with longstanding popularity.
 Tennis is currently considered to be the sixth most popular sport in the United States.
 Most recently, mixed martial arts has been breaking records in attendance and broadcast viewership for all combat sports.

-Based on revenue, the major professional sports leagues in the United States and Canada are the National Football League (NFL), Major League Baseball (MLB), the National Basketball Association (NBA), and the National Hockey League (NHL).
-Just in the year 2024, the NFL generated over $23 billion, making them the most valued professional sports league in the United States.
-With the addition of multiple TV/Streaming contracts that have been recently signed, we can only expect for this number to continue to increase.
+Based on revenue, the Big Four of the major professional sports leagues in the United States and Canada are the National Football League (NFL), Major League Baseball (MLB), the National Basketball Association (NBA), and the National Hockey League (NHL), with Major League Soccer (MLS) gradually developing in popularity.
+Just in the year 2024, the NFL generated over $23 billion, making them the most valued professional sports league in the United States and the world.
+With the addition of multiple TV/Streaming contracts that have been recently signed, the revenue is only expected to increase.